 This has come straight from Google who say:

 If your site isn’t mobile-friendly then, come the update, you’re going to have a big problem.
 Even prior to the update, having a mobile responsive website should be a priority for businesses across all industries as mobile search is on the rise.

 Don’t miss out on sales opportunities and brand building exercises because your website isn’t mobile-friendly.
-Test your mobile responsiveness and pinpoint any sticking points, if you’re worried about your mobile site, get in touch with our design and development team now to get ahead of the update.
+Test your mobile responsiveness and pinpoint any sticking points, if you’re worried about your mobile site, get in touch with our technical SEO team now to get ahead of the update.

 3. Test.
 Test.
 Test.

 In the calm before the storm – figuratively speaking – take stock of how your website is performing now.
 Understanding your current Core Web Vitals performance will help you track how the update affects your business and allow you to track the positive benefits of Google’s pending update.